 To make sure your CV follows proper formatting, use any of the templates below to get started and adjust the content to fit your situation.

-Academic CV format example (teaching-focused)
+Academic CV format sample (teaching-focused)

 If you’re applying to a university teaching position, you should use academic curriculum vitae formatting and highlight your teaching experience by listing it on the first page.